shorebirdtech/docs/docs/troubleshooting.md

 You may need to run this as an administrator, and you will need to restart your terminal after running this command.

-## My iOS build changes when I make a patch
+## My iOS build number increments when I try to make a patch

 This is likely because you are providing an export options .plist file that sets `manageAppVersionAndBuildNumber` to true.
 This is incompatible with